lgtm-migrator/minhtml/README.md

 Note that almost all options are disabled by default.
 For command line usage, please see ``minhtml --help`` for a list of available options.
 Experiment and find what works best for you and your project.

-* **Sample command line:** ``minhtml --collapse-whitespace --remove-comments --remove-optional-tags --remove-redundant-attributes --remove-script-type-attributes --use-short-doctype --minify-css true --minify-js true``
+* **Sample command:** ``minhtml --collapse-whitespace --remove-comments --remove-optional-tags --remove-redundant-attributes --remove-script-type-attributes --use-short-doctype --minify-css true --minify-js true``

 ### Node.js